1adog1/Neucore-Slack-Link/README.md

 Neucore-Slack-Link is a proprietary bot used to kick people from Slack who shouldn't be there.

+It uses the database from the [Neucore Slack plugin](https://github.com/bravecollective/neucore-plugin-slack).

 ## Requirements

 * Python ≥ 3.7